-Sakhalin II Crude Oil and Liquified Natural Gas, Russian Federation
+Sakhalin II Crude Oil and Liquified Natural Gas, Russia

 An extensive expansion of the Sakhalin Island oil and gas project completed in 2009, heralded a new phase of production.
 The expansion involved an increase in crude oil production by way of new platforms and also the construction of a new liquefied natural gas (LNG) infrastructure for the export of natural gas to international markets.